dankuck/dankuck.github.io/_posts/2017-08-02-external-id.md

 * `peripheral_id` - No, now people will look for a physical object.
 * All the other ones are crap, too.

 I guess we'll just stick with `external_id`.
 It's really the best option.
 It makes its meaning clear.
 This ID is from some external place.
+Hopefully the table's own name explains what external place.

 Just don't make a table called `externals`.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">You may have a bunch of fields in your database called external_id.
+This may distress you. <a href="https://t.co/BLpZ1S8cah">https://t.co/BLpZ1S8cah</a> <a href="https://t.co/yZ8iPsBxBr">pic.twitter.com/yZ8iPsBxBr</a></p>&mdash; Dan Kuck-Alvarez (@dankuck) <a href="https://twitter.com/dankuck/status/892738233746034688">August 2, 2017</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>